pragmaxim/pragmaxim.github.io/content/blog/meaningful-software-engineering.md

 Good work is born out of passion, believe, patience and balance.
 In distress, code written is buggy, wooden chair crooked, article affective, roof leaky.
 Ultimate goal of a craftsman is mastering his character, not his craft.
-Craft improves with experience shared with his peers, having their work reviewed and passionately discussing its progress like a family cares about well-being of their offspring and observing causality closely back and forth to simulate further development.
+Craft improves with experience shared with his peers, having their work reviewed and passionately discussing its progress like a family cares about well-being of their offspring and observing causality closely back and forth to simulate further development, none of it can be faked in long-term.

 Strong philosophical foundation compliant with principles of life is born from within, from the character and relationships of the craftsmen and from properties of the system.
 Transparent, open-source software with added value and benefits for the world, people, nature or overall sustainability, built on top of research, peer-reviewed White Papers and evolving through Improvement Proposals, is compliant with principles of life as it is heavily reasoned and thus craftsmen do not question its meaningfulness and morality, they believe in it and feel comfortable being part of it.
-People in some blockchain, green/eco-friendly/sustainable and scientific projects understand that.
+People in some blockchain, green/eco-friendly/sustainable and scientific projects understand that however majority of companies are just exploiting naivety of society.

 Software often evolves for decades even, accumulating complexity of macro-anatomy of human body.
 That requires deep awareness of the system's evolution as one design mistake has a causal effect like a bad injury.